UBC-MDS/group10-worldcovid-dash-r/README.md

 ## Welcome :microbe: :earth_asia:

-Thank you for visitng the World COVID-19 Dashboard app project repository.
+Thank you for visiting the World COVID-19 Dashboard app project repository.
 Link to our app here: [World COVID-19 Dashboard-R](https://worldcovid-dashr.herokuapp.com/)

 ## The Problem